lsst-ts/ts_tma/docs/ats_tekniker/ATS_Deployment.md

    ![LP retracted and DP interlock 4](./media/lp_retracted_dp_interlock_4.png)

+### Note of the Safety Matrix

+You can see the details of safety matrix in [TMA IS Matrix](https://ts-tma.lsst.io/docs/tma_tma-is_safety-matrix/index.html).
+You need to know that it's impossible to have a 100% clean interlock table (aka. no triggered interlock), as there are causes that are opposite, for example:

+1. LPs, only have 3 options, all are covered by the table:

+   - Inserted (LOCK)
+   - Test intermediate position for balancing
+   - Retracted (FREE)

+2. DPs, have two options, and when one is not active the other will:

+   - Platform NO parking, this is active when the platforms are not completely retracted
+   - Platform NO total extended, this is active  until the platforms are completely extended

 ### Safety code deployment

 The code that runs on the PILZ controller to simulate the behavior of the TMA IS.
 The source code and more